giansi/gravstrap-theme/_demo/01.home/home.md

 ---
 title: Home
+slug: welcome-to-gravstrap-theme
+taxonomy:
+    category: blog
+    tag: [sample, demo, grav]
 metadata:
     description: Gravstrap Theme helps you to start a new Grav CMS site with Bootstrap support and several ready to use modules.
 It is also perfect to extend to start a new Bootstrap custom theme, to fit your needs.
-slug: welcome-to-gravstrap-theme
+    author: Gian

+foo: bar
 ---

-[g-jumbotron name="jumbotron1" fullwidth="true" image="bg.jpg" render=false]
+[g-jumbotron name="jumbotron1" fullwidth="true" image="bg_home.jpg" render=false]
 # Gravstrap

 Gravstrap is a powerful Grav CMS plugin which simplifies Bootstrap components usage, implementing them as shortcodes.
 This theme, built on top of Gravstrap, helps you to start a new Bootstrap custom theme, to create your unique design.